 Reasoning and inference are central to both humans and artificial intelligence, yet many enterprise AI systems still struggle to comprehend human language and textual entailment, which is defined as the relationship between two natural language sentences, according to IBM.

-In the paper, the researchers wrote that they are presenting an approach that complements text-based entailment models, which are fundamental tasks in natural language processing, with information from external knowledge sources.
+SEE: paper, the researchers wrote that they are presenting an approach that complements text-based entailment models, which are fundamental tasks in natural language processing, with information from external knowledge sources.

 The use of external knowledge helps the model to be robust and improves prediction accuracy, the researchers wrote.
 They said they found “an absolute improvement of 5-20% over multiple text-based entailment models.”